ros-industrial/industrial_ci/doc/migration_guide.md

 * Devel space builds
 * Testing installed \*.test files
 * Injecting QEMU (see [`INJECT_QEMU`](#inject_qemu))
-* Most job control settings have been removed for now

 If you depend on these, you can still use the [legacy](https://github.com/ros-industrial/industrial_ci/tree/legacy) version.